 of the time and place of a hearing and the specific offense(s) of which

 he/ she or it is charged.
 Such notification shall be provided by the Director

-of Judicial Affairs with duplicate copies sent to the chairperson of the
+of Student Conduct with duplicate copies sent to the chairperson of the

 All testimony in a hearing shall be as direct as possible.
 If witnesses